Ghosts (Smoke Fairies album)

 Ghosts is the first compilation album by English duo Smoke Fairies.
 It was released in April 2010, before their first studio album, on the 453 Music label.

 Background

 The band had written and recorded a number of songs, some of which were released as singles and others appeared on the Frozen Heart EP (2009).
 Ghosts brought these early works together on one record.
 The cover art describes the record as "A collection of A sides & B sides and an EP from the recent past".

+The compilation includes the band's debut single, "Living With Ghosts".
+In an review at the time of its release, Sarah Maybank of Pennyblackmusic wrote, "For an outfit so preoccupied with sadness and loss, Smoke Fairies can’t help enjoying themselves (“We like to stretch the boundaries of jolly”, Kaf told the audience brightly at the launch gig for their new single ‘Living With Ghosts’, a break-up lament so heavy-hearted it makes you want to write hate mail to all your exes in sympathy)".

-The compilation includes the band's debut single, "Living With Ghosts", which was awarded 'Track of the Day' on 11 September 2008, by The Times.
+"Living With Ghosts" was awarded 'Track of the Day' on 11 September 2008, by The Times.

-Ghosts was released on black marbled and grey marbled vinyl, limited edition black/white vinyl, CD, and twin CD (with bonus tracks).
+Ghosts was released on black and grey marbled vinyl, limited edition black/white vinyl and CD.
+In 2013, a twin CD was released which included bonus tracks and an insert describing the album's history.
 The CDs were released on the Music For Heroes Records label.